“Mom! What’s for dinner?” “I’m working. Make a sandwich.”

 These sandwiches are special.
 One is super quick and easy and the other takes a little prep work, but it’s so worth the effort.

-This meatball sub is so simple to prepare even my youngest (9 years old) can make it on her own.
-She just pops a few meatballs in the microwave and in a few minutes she has a delicious hot dinner.
-(She has been known to eat this for breakfast, too!)
+This meatball sub is so simple to prepare even my youngest can make it on their own.
+Simply pop a few meatballs in the microwave and in a few minutes there’s a delicious hot dinner.

 For this delicious creation, all you need are some frozen meatballs, your favorite pasta sauce, provolone (or whatever cheese you prefer), and bakery rolls.
 I always keep these ingredients on hand.
 It’s great to have them in your freezer for that night when you don’t have a lot of time to cook, but you really want a hot meal everyone will eat.
 (Spaghetti and meatballs is always a hit!)